Christian Writers’ Conferences

 Inspirational speakers also motivate me to keep writing and to write for the right reasons.
 I can’t forget a motivational speech that Carole Gift Page gave.
 “When I write I feel God’s pleasure,” she told us.
 Though that was in 1994 I can still remember thinking, though it was not a sermon, that it was so moving she should have given an invitation.

 I have done most of my writing in isolation, far from other Christian writers.
 A conference gives me the opportunity to meet other Christian writers and compare notes.
 It allows me to meet editors and ask specific questions.
-The last conference I went to gave me contact with an agent and helped me consider a relationship with one some day.
-I have also had manuscripts professional critiqued so I could learn how to change my writing.
+I have also had manuscripts professionally critiqued so I could learn how to change my writing.
 These are things I could never have gotten from books.

 A Feel for Publication

 Conferences have given me a feel for the publishing industry.
 They help me understand publishing issues and trends in publishing.
-They show me the other side of the writer-editor relationship.
 I could get much of the conference information from books, but I come away with more than facts.
 I can only describe it as a feel for the process of publication.
 I know of no other way for me to get this than attending writers’ conferences.

 Today information is everywhere.
 A wealth of books have been written on practically every aspect of writing.
 Then you have the internet, CD’s, writing coaches and critiquers, magazines, and more conferences.
 The problem is finding them.
 Writers’ conferences link me to the resources.
 They help me find what I need.

 Writers’ conferences force me to act like a professional.
 I meet other authors as well as agents and editors.
 I can practice the pitch for my book on others and learn to talk about my writing in a professional way.
 I learn what professional writing looks like and how to change my writing to fit the industry standard.
 All of this helps me take my writing to a professional level.

 Choosing a Writers’ Conference